MarekO-Dev/fibonacci_sequence/README.md

 - Viewing fibonacci sequence given 2 starting values and limit of how many items in the sequence should there be
 - Returning the actual sequence values as a list
-- Returning sequence as list or dict
-- Returning sequence ratios and reversed ratios as pandas dataframe
+- Various visualisation options of fibonacci sequence or ratios

 ### Guide how to get all to work: